resthub/resthub.github.io/docs/spring/jpa.md

 </beans>
 ```

-You can customize the default configuration by adding a database.properties resource with one or more of
+You can customize the default configuration by adding a datasource.properties resource with one or more of
 the following keys customized with your values (see [BoneCP documentation for details](http://jolbox.com/)).
 You should include only the customized ones.